-We have entered into a Capital Increase Agreement pursuant to which our subsidiary PWSH, received net proceeds from the sale of its securities pursuant thereto in an amount of 279.7 million RMB (\$42.3 million USD).
+We have entered into a Capital Increase Agreement pursuant to which PWSH, one of our subsidiary PWSH, Chinese subsidiaries, received net proceeds from the sale of its securities pursuant thereto in an amount of RMB 279.7 million RMB (\$42.3 million USD).
 Additional information is provided in "Note 13: Redeemable Non-Controlling Interest and Equity Interest of PWSH Sold to Employees", which is incorporated by reference into this section.

-We have entered into a Capital Increase Agreement pursuant to which our subsidiary PWSH, received net proceeds from the sale of its securities pursuant thereto in an amount of 99.0 million RMB (\$14.6 million USD).
+We have entered into a Capital Increase Agreement pursuant to which PWSH, one of our subsidiary PWSH, Chinese subsidiaries, received net proceeds from the sale of its securities pursuant thereto in an amount of 99.0 million RMB (\$14.6 million USD).
 Additional information is provided in "Note 14: Non-Controlling Interest", which is incorporated by reference into this section.